Explanatory notes

 Business Rate Reliefs

 Depending on individual circumstances, a ratepayer may be eligible for a rate relief (i.e. a reduction in their business rates bill).
 There are a range of available reliefs.
-Further details are provided below and at GOV.UK introduction to business rates and on our Business rates webpage.
+Further details are provided below and at gov.uk or on our website.

 Small Business Rates Relief